hivemq/hivemq-policy-cookbooks/data-validation/redirect-legacy-schema/README.md

 ### Redirecting Policy

-Next a policy for `v2` topics specifically is needed.
+Next, a policy for `v2` topics specifically is needed.
 It should only accept messages that conform to the version 2 schema and redirect others to the `v1` topic.

 Use the topic filter `devices/v2/+/status`: